 - Public – anyone who wants to can become an affiliate.

 - Invite only – you hand select a few people to become affiliates for you.

-I’m personally a fan of the members only option for membership sites and this is what we actually use for the Member Site Academy.
+I'm personally a fan of the members only option for membership sites and this is what we actually use for the Membership Academy.
 This approach increases the likelihood of attracting new members who are a good fit for your site, as your affiliates have experienced your site themselves so are better placed to describe your site accurately and know who it is best suited for.